Taxation of Fringe Benefits

 - $20 for bicycle commuting reimbursement expenses, but only if the bicycle is used for all the commute.
 Commuting to a train station, for instance, does not qualify.
 However, this cannot be claimed if the employee also receives qualified parking or transit passes.
 1

-- From 2018 through 2025, under the Tax Cuts and Jobs Act, passed by the Republicans at the end of 2017, bicycle commmuting reimbursements can still be deducted by the employer, but must be included in the employee's income.
+- From 2018 through 2025, under the Tax Cuts and Jobs Act, passed by the Republicans at the end of 2017, bicycle commuting reimbursements can still be deducted by the employer, but must be included in the employee's income.
 Employer expenses for qualified transportation and parking benefits will no longer be deductible by the employer.
-However, employees will be able to exclude qualified transportation fringe benefits from income.
+However, employees can exclude qualified transportation fringe benefits from income.

 - Employer-provided educational assistance, within annual limits of $5,250 per employee.
 No more than 5% of this benefit can be paid to owner-employees.